 Changing your filters on a regular basis may be a simple preventive measure, but its importance cannot be overstated.
 All your filters will have manufacturer-suggested intervals regarding when they should be changed, and you should absolutely follow those directions to the letter.
 You should even be monitoring those long-life cartridge filters as often as possible, particularly in areas where heavy dust loads are the norm.

 Identify and Remove Ignition Sources

 Finally, remember that while dust itself is inherently flammable, it still requires an ignition source nearby to turn into a serious problem.
-This can be either an airborne ember or spark, or something else entirely.
+This can be either an airborne ember, a spark, or something entirely else.